-- For all tasks creating an SLT, CSLT, or STORE tape, you need two or more blank 2400 foot, 1/2 inch reel tapes or one DAT tape. - For all CD-ROM tasks, the master keyword is included on your keyword certificate.
-Check the keyword certificate to ensure that: - The list of products is what you expected. - Check that the HPSUSAN number is correct by issuing the command: - :SHOWVAR HPSUSAN - For reinstall tasks, use a current SLT or CSLT and a current set of backup tapes of the MPEXL_system_volume_set. - Staging areas may reside on local or remote system disks.
+- For all tasks creating an SLT, CSLT, or STORE tape, you need one DAT tape. - For all CD-ROM tasks, the master keyword is included on your keyword certificate.
+Check the keyword certificate to ensure that: - The list of products is what you expected. - Check that the HPSUSAN number is correct by issuing the command:

+:SHOWVAR HPSUSAN

+- For reinstall tasks, use a current SLT or CSLT and a current set of backup tapes of the MPEXL_system_volume_set. - Staging areas may reside on local or remote system disks.